iamchrissmith/iamchrissmith.github.io/about.md

 permalink: /about/
 ---

-Hi, I am Chris Smith, a technical lead and senior software developer working in the blockchain industry.
+Hi, I am Chris Smith, a technical lead and senior software engineer working in start-ups and formerly in the blockchain industry.

 My background includes experience as a small business owner, and as a government and business technology manager.

 I enjoy tackling tough technical challenges as well as teaching and explaining those solutions.
-Recently, I have been speaking and mentoring at Ethereum conferences:
+In the past, I have been speaking and mentoring at Ethereum conferences:

 #### SPEAKING